- the relevant data is the Arrivaltime FLASH.SDIAG/BAM/4DBC3/LOW_CHARGE_ARRIVAL_TIME

 - the streak camera measures the delay between optical (amplified) laser and FEL (dipole radiation). - not in respect to the master clock !

-- streak camera ONLY delivers data which is averaged over several 10 seconds.
-There is NO shot to shot info.
+- streak camera ONLY delivers data which is averaged over seveal several 10 seconds. there is NO shot to shot info.